 The New Choral Music Facebook group is an invaluable place for composers to share scores, audio, or video with each other and with choral conductors looking for new music.

 National ACDA conferences provide opportunities for composers to hear top-level choral performances, meet other choral musicians and composers, network with conductors, attend composition-related interest sessions, and exhibit in the Composer Fair.
-Regional and state conferences also provide a variety of similar opportunities in a more localized context.
+Region and state conferences also provide a variety of similar opportunities in a more localized context.

 Choral Journal articles help choral composers stay aware of current thinking, research, and trends.
 Periodic articles or even entire issues also focus on aspects of choral composition.